CS 87: Aesthetics of Computing, Fall 2026

 In discussions, I will usually give you some questions to think about, and you’ll talk to each other in small groups and spend some time writing individually.
 Then we’ll see if we can sometimes make real progress on answering those questions in class.

-GUIDELIES FOR DISCUSSION, READING, AND THIS CLASS IN GENERAL
+GUIDELINES FOR DISCUSSION, READING, AND THIS CLASS IN GENERAL

-1. Respectful disagreement: There is a 0% chance that we will all agree on everything, including things we feel strongly about.
-You can believe your beliefs, even be certain of them, and still be unable to change anyone’s mind.
+Respectful disagreement: There is a 0% chance that we will all agree on everything, including things we feel strongly about.
+You can (and should!) believe your beliefs, even be certain of them, and still be unable to change anyone’s mind.
 That does not mean you can resort to any sort of rude behavior or name-calling.
 It is absolutely out of the question.
 You must be respectful of your classmates.
 From the other side - sometimes another person’s belief looks like a direct assault on ours (sometimes it is).
 We have to make an effort to accept others’ shortcomings (whether it’s that they are wrong (!!!) or aren’t being particularly gentle) with grace and patience.

 ACADEMIC INTEGRITY